snawaza243/shop/README.md

 # SHOP

-Save Our Planet (SHOP) is an ecommerce web application built using the MERN (MongoDB, Express, React, Node.js) stack.
+SHOP is an ecommerce web application built using the MERN (MongoDB, Express, React, Node.js) stack.
 The goal of this project is to promote sustainability and environmental consciousness by providing a platform for users to shop for eco-friendly and sustainable products.

 ## Tech Stacks